snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/reference/snowplow_mobile/models/index.md

                                                                           'end_tstamp') %}

 /* Dedupe logic: Per dupe event_id keep earliest row ordered by collector_tstamp.
-   If multiple earliest rows, i.e. matching collector_tstamp, remove entirely. */
+   If multiple earliest rows, take arbitrary one using row_number(). */

 with events_this_run AS (
   select